BitHangar/lib-animations/README.txt

 Usage: If you want your animation just to run from the first frame to the last, you can use the ‘frame_animation_linear’ function.
 It can animate then stop, or continue on a loop.
 Just pass either 'true' or 'false' for the 'continuous' parameter.
 If you want the animation to cycle through forwards then backwards, use the  ‘frame_animation_alternating' function.
 That animation can keep looping or stop also.
 To stop a looping animation, just pass your FrameAnimation object to ‘frame_animation_stop’.

 In order to initialize the animation, you should use the 'frame_animation_init' function.
 This takes several parameters.
 First is a reference to the FrameAnimation object that you will use to hold your animation.
 This should be a global variable of type FrameAnimation in your main app.
 Second is a reference to the layer onto which you will put your animation layer (this is usually just &window.layer).
 Next is a GPoint that will be the x and y coordinates of where you want the animation to appear on the screen.
 The next part is very important.
 You’ll need a reference to the FIRST image resource you want in the animation.
 For a normal PNG, this will be something like ‘RESOURCE_ID_FRAME_1’.
 For a PNG with transparency, you’ll have to add ‘_WHITE’ to the resource name, i.e. ‘RESOURCE_ID_FRAME_1_WHITE’.
 Next you just specify the number of frames in your animation.
-Finally you’ll need to include whether or not the images you’re animating are transparent or regular PNG’s.
+Then you’ll need to include whether or not the images you’re animating are transparent or regular PNG’s.
+Finally, you can select whether or not the animation object will always be shown or shown only when animating with the 'starts_hidden' parameter (True means it will only show when animating, False means it will always be visible).
 NOTE: Be sure to de-initialize your animation(s)!
 Simply include ‘frame_animation_deinit(&some_animation_name)’ in your ‘handle_deinit()’ implementation for all FrameAnimation objects you declare.